dcogb/dcogb.github.io/documentation/kohana/mvc/controllers.md

 	// You should almost never need to do this, use before() instead!

-	// Be sure Mountain Valley Church of God_Request is in the params public function __construct(Request $request, Response $response)
+	// Be sure Donica Church of God_Request is in the params public function __construct(Request $request, Response $response)
 	{
 		// You must call parent::__construct at some point in your function